ffont/source/README.md

 ### Running SOURCE as an audio plugin or standalone app in desktop/laptop computers with Linux/macOS

 In order to run SOURCE as an audio plugin in a desktop or laptop computer with Linux or macOS, you can simply download the binary files from the [releases](https://github.com/ffont/source/releases) section and copy them to the appropriate audio plugin system locations (that is to copy `SourceSampler.component` and/or `SourceSampler.vst3` files for macOS,  and `SourceSampler.so` and/or `SourceSampler.vst3` for Linux).
 On macOS, SOURCE can also be run as a standalone application by opening the `SourceSampler.app` bundle.
+Note that **the audio plugin version of SOURCE has limited functionality**, as the *glue app* is not running and only very basic interaction with Freesound and control of the sampler engine is provided.

 # Instructions for developers